How to attend the FIFA Women’s World Cup 2023 in Australia and New Zealand

 Yes.
 If you are traveling to Australia to watch the World Cup, you’ll need a visa.

-The most popular visas used for tourist reasons are the Australian eVisitor visa (subclass 651), Australian Visitor Visa (subclass 600) and the Australian ETA visa.
+The most popular visas used for tourist reasons are the Australian eVisitor visa (subclass 651) and Australian Visitor Visa (subclass 600).

 With the subclass 600 visa, you can be granted a stay for anywhere from three, six or 12 months stay in Australia.
 This will give you plenty of time to take in the tournament and everything the country has to offer.